 Read on to learn more about how R-squared works and what it does it tell about a mutual fund.

 R-Squared is an analytical tool for mutual funds.
 It helps to determine how identical a mutual fund’s performance is to a given benchmark index.
 Do take note that R-squared does not measure the performance of the fund.
-R-squared does not tell us if a particular mutual fund is good to invest or not.
+R-squared does not tell us if a particular mutual fund is good to invest in or not.
 It simply compares the performance to a given benchmark’s returns.

 A higher R-squared value means that the fund has a higher correlation with the benchmark.
 It means that a more significant part of the mutual fund portfolio is affected by the benchmark.
 A lower r-squared value means the reverse.
 It does not mean that a lower R-squared value is bad for a mutual fund.
 There are different types of mutual funds available.
 There are some, like index funds, where the objective is to map the benchmark index accurately.
 Here, R-Squared will be naturally high.
 R-Squared might be lower for other equity funds where the aim is to beat the benchmark, and the portfolio does not precisely imitate an index’s portfolio.